 You can do it in several ways, but I will select just two of them which are the best (in my opinion):

-- Interview 5 to 15 people of your competitors’ customers.
+- Interview 5 to 15 people from your competitors’ customers.
 If you live in a big city, try to find the best gathering places.
 (Do your research!).

 - Create an online survey and interview 20 to 30 of your competitors’ customers.

 For the surveys, here are some quick tips:

 - For creating the surveys, offer your potential customers some rewards for completing them.
 It can be some content, branded spreadsheets, giveaways, your product extended trial or discount, etc. Feedier is a good software for this.
 Check it out!

 - Make your surveys engaging and entertaining.

 For the distribution of your survey – I suggest the following: